 FileMaker is a popular database application owned and marketed by Apple.
-The application has changed its name from just FileMaker to FileMaker Pro and now FileMaker Pro Advanced.
-I am going to call it “FileMaker” to make it easy for you.
+The application has changed its name from just FileMaker to Claris FileMaker.
+I’m going to call it “FileMaker” to make it easy for you.

 FileMaker is quite a popular application for businesses and they can make their own custom applications from it.
 At the end of the day, it is a relational database system where you can store records and then retrieve the information using a front end such as a web browser.

 A lot of businesses like FileMaker because it is reasonably easy to make custom applications without a great deal of technical knowledge.
 It is still not something that you can jump into without a good idea of how databases work and how everything fits together though.

 FileMaker is not the only relational database out there for businesses to use to create their own applications.
 I’ve been looking at FileMaker alternatives recently and as someone that does not have a lot of experience of creating customized applications, it was an interesting experience, to say the least.

 So here are my 7 best FileMaker alternatives.
 In order to make things simple, I’ve included the cost of a single user license for these alternatives where this applies.
 A single-user license for FileMaker is $19/month or $540 perpetual.